 \section{Conjugate flow representation of field equations}

-Several field equations of mathematical physics, remarkably the fluid mechanics equations, include naturally the concept of a conjugate flow within their formulation.
-Such a flow usually has a direct physical interpretation, e.g., trajectories of fluid elements in space, and it often constitutes the ground work on which dynamical results are constructed \cite{Aris, Batchelor}.
-Many other equations, however, do not include explicitly any term having a direct reference to a conjugate flow.
+Several field equations of mathematical physics, remarkably the fluid mechanics equations, include naturally the concept of conjugate flow within their formulation.
+Such flow usually has a direct physical interpretation, e.g., trajectories of fluid elements in space, and it often constitutes the ground work on which dynamical results are constructed \cite{Aris, Batchelor,Spurk}.
+Many other field equations, however, do not include explicitly any term having a direct reference to a conjugate flow.
 This is the case, for example, of the classical heat equation, the Maxwell's equations of electrodynamics, the laws of elasticity and, undoubtedly, many others.
-The fundamental question at this point is whether it is possible to formulate a law that include \emph{both} the field equations and the conjugate flow and allows to study their interaction, e.g., in the context of the principle of stationary action.
-The answer is affirmative and the simplest way to achieve this result is to represent the field equations relatively to a coordinate system which is advected by the conjugate flow, namely, coordinates $\sigma^\nu$.
-In other words, we represent the partial differential equations governing the physical system on a curvilinear manifold which is assumed to be functionally dependent on their solution.
+The fundamental question at this point is whether it is possible to formulate a law that include \emph{both} the field equations and the conjugate flow and it allows to study their interaction, e.g., in the context of the principle of stationary action.
+The answer is affirmative and the simplest way to achieve this result is to represent the field equations relative to a coordinate system which is advected by the conjugate flow, namely, coordinates $\sigma^\nu$.
+In other words, we represent the field equations on a curvilinear manifold \cite{Calin} which is assumed to be functionally dependent on their solution.

-This procedure obviously introduces a functional dependence in the form of the field equations from their solution.
 As a consequence, the equations look completely different in conjugate flow intrinsic coordinates and, in general, they are {\em highly nonlinear}.
-For example, by using the mathematical tools of \ref{app:B}, it can be show that the classical one-dimensional heat equation
+For example, by using the mathematical tools summarized in appendix \ref{app:B}, it can be show that the classical one-dimensional heat equation